aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ## Closing Remarks

 There are always trade offs to be made with model accuracy, model complexity, and the shear amount of data required to run the models (often overlooked unless you're the flunky tasked with finding all of these constants).
 This notebook aimed at creating a simple screening model and made several simplifications along the way.
 One thing I tried to avoid, though, is the use of gross "rules of thumb" and any pre-calculating of constants.
 I see this fairly often in older works because, likely, the calculations were being done by hand and this greatly speeds that up.
 I don't think the justification for it is still valid, though, for a few reasons.
 For one many very rough rules of thumb were developed to avoid iterative solutions, but with modern computers there's really no reason to, the numerical solutions in this notebook took fractions of a second to calculate on my laptop.
 For another much of the work collecting constants and pre-calculating things simply makes it harder to validate formulas.
 With a notebook like this not only can I properly typeset the formula more-or-less as presented in the reference (while keeping a consistent nomenclature) but I can also fairly transparently type that into Julia, making it very clear what the code is doing, step by step, and where those formulae came from.
 This should make it very easy to verify that I haven't made a typo, for example.
-In my experience with some older excel tools that used a lot of pre-calculated re-arranged equations, it was often entirely not obvious how the reference (if there is one given at all) lead to the final equations in the spreadsheet and verifying that the spreadsheet worked as intended without some written down derivation could take hours.
+In my experience with some older excel tools that used a lot of pre-calculated rearranged equations, it was often entirely not obvious how the reference (if there is one given at all) lead to the final equations in the spreadsheet and verifying that the spreadsheet worked as intended without some written down derivation could take hours.

 One feature that I didn't use, but could be a nice addition, is the unit-aware library `Unitful`, I included it at the beginning for some unit conversions.
-However it can be used to track the units for each number throughout, ensuring that results are in the appropriate units and that there are no unit mis-matches.
+However it can be used to track the units for each number throughout, ensuring that results are in the appropriate units and that there are no unit mismatches.
 I did not use that part of things because there are quite a few correlations and figuring out the appropriate units for the various constants in those correlations such that all the units match properly can be a pain in the butt.
-In general, though, using `Unitful` is a very powerful tool when working with physical modeling.
+In general, though, using `Unitful` is a very powerful tool when working with physical modelling.

 That said, this notebook is far from perfect.
 Probably the biggest simplification that could be changed is the assumption that the liquid release rate is a constant and is at the highest rate.
-This could be made a function of time -- as the vessel empties there is less hydrostatic pressure -- and the rates of flashing and aerosol entrainment made explicitly time dependent as well.
+This could be made a function of time -- as the vessel empties there is less hydro-static pressure -- and the rates of flashing and aerosol entrainment made explicitly time dependent as well.
 Like all things this would take some time to implement -- though not much -- and would improve model performance for long duration releases.
-The assumption made is on the conservative side and for short durations, and large vessels, is appropriate for screening purposes.
+The assumption made is on the conservative side and for short duration, and large vessels, is appropriate for screening purposes.
 Though, like all things with code, you only have to put the effort in once...

 For re-useability the lowest hanging fruit for changes would be to link this to a database of substance properties.
 Probably the most tedious part of using this notebook is finding and filling in all of the correlations at the beginning for the various temperature dependent material properties.
 There's no reason why a small database couldn't be set up, containing everything in a given plant's inventory, and some code added so the notebook can look up the properties for you.

 There are also lots of opportunities for embedding some of the decision logic into the notebook, I set up the notebook to do a liquid discharge because I knew what the scenario was.
 Furthermore I knew that the boiling point of butane is less than ambient and so the pool evaporation would be for a cryogenic liquid spill.
-There's no reason why the logic behind those decisions, and others, couldn't be generalized and the notebook set-up to choose which model was appropriate in a clear and transparent way.
+There's no reason why the logic behind those decisions, and others, couldn't be generalized and the notebook setup to choose which model was appropriate in a clear and transparent way.

 For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2020-11-20-butane_leak_example.ipynb)